pcode-at/pcode-academy/README.md

 This is simply a link to the course we had choosen for this module.

 #### Comments
 After you have watched the course completly you go ahead and read our comments to the course.
-Here you can find things like if we do something different than the course intructor or we want to add something.
+Here you can find some additions of us, like when we have a different approach than the course intructor or we want to add something.

 #### PCode Clean Code Adventure
-For some modules we had set up a piece of code with unit tests.
+For some modules we setup a piece of code with unit tests.
 It is not a test like in the school but it should help you to understand the module you want to learn better.
-It is more like a discussion because you fulfill the tests and then you will make a pull request to our [repository](https://github.com/pcode-at/clean-code-adventure).
+It is more like an entry point into a discussion because you fulfill the tests and then you will make a pull request to our [repository](https://github.com/pcode-at/clean-code-adventure).
 Then we discuss together your code in form of a code review.